subsurface/subsurface/README.md

 http://subsurface-divelog.org/downloads/test/ and there you can always get the latest builds for Mac, Windows, Linux AppImage and Android (with some caveats about installability).
-Additionally, those same versions are posted to the Subsurface-daily repos on Launchpad and OBS.
+Additionally, those same versions are posted to the Subsurface-daily repos on Ubuntu Launchpad, Fedora COPR, and OpenSUSE OBS.

 These tend to contain the latest bug fixes and features, but also occasionally the latest bugs and issues.
 Please understand when using them